Skip to content

 Humber Arboretum day camps are based out of the Centre for Urban Ecology, but campers will spend most of their time outdoors where they will make their own discoveries in the forest, river, meadows, wetlands, gardens, and ponds of the Humber Arboretum.
 Active and engaging, our nature camps are designed for ages 5 to 12 and take place within the northwest part of the City of Toronto.

 Forest exploration, pond dipping, ecology games, swimming, and so much more.
-Camp runs weekly during the summer, beginning the week of July 10.
+Camp runs weekly through much of July and August.

 Camp Overview